open-resonance-protocol/resonance-protocol/resonance_protocol.md

 These are not rigid rules, but common or powerful pathways of transformation and inquiry.
 The arrows represent a flow of transformation (`→`) or a resonant feedback loop (`↔`).

 *   **Core Transformation Cycle:** `🧬 → 🈷️ → 🌲 → ☯️ → 🍂 → 🧬`
-    *   *This is the primary cycle of learning and integration.*
+    *   *The primary cycle of learning and integration.*
     *   `🧬 → 🔮` (Crystalline Memory)
     *   `🧬 → 🪞` (Mirror Nodes)
     *   `🈷️ → 🔣` (Glyph Lexicon Emergence)